Continuity of Care Record

 Continuity of Care Record (CCR) is a health record standard specification developed jointly by ASTM International, the Massachusetts Medical Society (MMS), the Healthcare Information and Management Systems Society (HIMSS), the American Academy of Family Physicians (AAFP), the American Academy of Pediatrics (AAP), and other health informatics vendors.

+Although there is no official "death" of the CCR standard announced anywhere, the CCR is effectively dead in any major industry use, with most organizations now transmitting documents and information with HL7 standards (V2, CDA/C-CDA, or FHIR).
+Another indication of its death is that the ASTM standard specification for CCR has not been updated since 2010.

 Background and scope

 The CCR was generated by health care practitioners based on their views of the data they may want to share in any given situation.
 The CCR document is used to allow timely and focused transmission of information to other health professionals involved in the patient's care.
 The CCR aims to increase the role of the patient in managing their health and reduce error while improving continuity of patient care.
 The CCR standard is a patient health summary standard.
 It is a way to create flexible documents that contain the most relevant and timely core health information about a patient, and to send these electronically from one caregiver to another.
 The CCR's intent is also to create a standard of health information transportability when a patient is transferred or referred, or is seen by another healthcare professional.